Spring Green Notes © Frances Michaels

 Information on design for pest balance.

-Growing your own tomatoes and harvesting the sun-warmed fully ripe fruit is one of the rewards of gardening.
+Growing your own tomatoes and harvesting the sun-warmed, aromatic, fully ripe fruit is one of the great rewards of

 Nothing compares with the taste of a home-grown tomato.
 Choose an heirloom variety such as